MorS25/Autonomous-Drone-Delivery-Planner/README.md

 	Defines when the planner has reached a goal state.

 ## How to run the planner
-To run from Windows
+To run from Windows, use OPTIC.

 	optic-clp.exe -N DOMAIN_FILE PROBLEM_FILE

-To run from Mac
+To run from Mac, use javaff.

 	java javaff.JavaFF DOMAIN_FILE PROBLEM_FILE